 - Many in Jonathan Strange & Mr Norrell.
 Just a few:

 - After meeting (and disliking) the eponymous Jonathan Strange for the first time, Lord Byron went and wrote Manfred to create a wizard he liked better.

 - After Strange and Byron become friends and Strange goes a bit off the dramatically inclined deep end, Byron starts taking notes.

-- Strange's use of black magic during the Napoleonic Wars is suggested to have inspired the artist Goya's production of hellish paintings of war and witchcraft.
+- Strange's use of black magic during The Napoleonic Wars is suggested to have inspired Francisco Goya's hellish depictions of war and witchcraft.